 Back to Tropical Cyclones Myths Page | Back to Main FAQ Page

-Subject: C5a) Why don't we try to destroy tropical cyclones by seeding them with silver iodide:
+Subject: C5c) Why don't we try to destroy tropical cyclones by nuking them ?

 Contributed by Stan Goldenberg and Hugh Willoughby